natecostello/van_two_point_oh/van/electrical/electrical_overview/electrical.md

 If you want to read old design detritus looking at the merits of 24V or 48V over a standard 12V system, you can find some [here](/van/electrical/voltage_trade_studies/Electrical_24v) and [here](/van/electrical/voltage_trade_studies/Electrical_48v).

-## Load Analysis

 ## Solar Charging

 Van 2.0 has 800W of installed solar on the roof composed of four [Rich Solar](https://richsolar.com/products/200-watt-24-volt-solar-panel) 200W panels in a 2S2P arrangement and a [SmartSolar 150/45](https://www.victronenergy.com/upload/documents/Datasheet-SmartSolar-charge-controller-MPPT-150-45-up-to-150-70-EN.pdf) MPPT.
 A portable ground array, if pursued, will use a separate MPPT to maximize flexibility in panel choice (specifically dimensional flexibility).
 Read on for details.

 To support the **first goal**, the roof arrangement was optimized for as much solar as possible.
 [This article covers physical details of those trade-offs.](/van/vehicular/roof_arrangement/roof_rack_and_arrangement_notes)  Based on these constraints, the maximum we could put on the roof is 800W.

-Given our experience on Van 1.0, we know we would be using a Victron MPPT.
 For our panels, depending on the final configuration (e.g. 2S2P) multiple MPPT models could be used.
-We opted for the SmartSolar 150/45 primarily because of its remote enable/cutoff and the flexibility it provides for system integration.
+We opted for the Victron SmartSolar 150/45 primarily because of its remote enable/cutoff and the flexibility it provides for system integration.

 [This article captures all of the details and design considerations that led to the decisions discussed above.](/van/electrical/solar/solar)

-## AC, Shore Power, and Shore Power Charging)
+## AC, Shore Power, and Shore Power Charging

-## Factory Alternator Charging

-## Dedicated Alternator Charging
+## Alternator Charging

+## Load Analysis

 ## Circuits and Wire Size